How Are “Goods Sold” and “Cost of Sale” Different?

 When factored into the cost of sale, shipping insurance costs act as a financial safeguard, buffering your business against unexpected events that could lead to substantial economic impacts and negatively influence your gross profit margins.

 Here’s where Cabrella can make a significant difference.
-We specialize in tailored shipping insurance solutions catering to high-value items, luxury goods, electronics, and jewelry.
+We specialize in tailored shipping insurance solutions catering to high-value items like precious metals and coin collections, luxury goods, electronics, and jewelry.
 Our expansive coverage ensures your products are well-protected throughout their journey, positively influencing your cost of sale.

 With Cabrella's comprehensive coverage, you reduce the risks associated with lost, damaged, or stolen goods.
 Our efficient claims processing ensures that business disruptions are minimized, enhancing customer satisfaction and positively impacting your bottom line.